A separation theorem for simple theories: Introduction and motivation

 Theorem \ref{firstmainth} below, the ``separation theorem,'' then explains the connection between shearing and saturation: it says essentially that given two theories $T_1, T_2$ and a countable context $\xc$ such that $T_1$ is $\xc$-superstable and $T_2$ is $\xc$-unsuperstable, it is possible to build a model (of any theory interpreting both $T_1$ and $T_2$, without loss of generality in disjoint signatures) whose reduct to $\tau(T_1)$ is arbitrarily saturated while the reduct to $\tau(T_2)$ is not even $\aleph_1$-saturated.
 In some sense, we may add weak definitions for all relevant types from $T_1$ while types from $T_2$ remain in this sense undefinable.
 (Alternately, either half of the theorem can be taken as a recipe for building very saturated or very unsaturated models of a given theory according to its $\xc$-superstability for a given context.)

 Some consequences for $\tlf^*$ are given in \S \ref{s:tlf}.
-In \S \ref{s:simple}, we prove, in some sense, that the focus of shearing is within simplicity. \S \ref{other-kappa} outlines natural extensions and some open problems, and the Appendix gives a comprehensive analysis of the case of the random graph, characterizing the contexts for which it is $\xc$-superstable, and proving that the theories $T_{n,k}$ are strictly more complex in the sense of shearing.
-A companion paper is in progress.
+In \S \ref{s:simple}, we prove, in some sense, that the focus of shearing is within simplicity. \S \ref{other-kappa} outlines natural extensions and some open problems.
+A companion paper \cite{MiSh:F2061} in progress gives a full analysis of the case of the random graph, characterizing the contexts for which it is $\xc$-superstable, and proving that the theories $T_{n,k}$ are strictly more complex in the sense of shearing.

-We thank the anonymous referee for excellent comments and helpful questions.
+We thank the anonymous referee for many excellent comments and helpful questions.
+We also thank A. Peretz, N. Ramsey, F. Parente, and D. Ulrich.